-Our draft response to question 20 of the consultation: Do you have any further comments about the Duties section?
+20) Do you have any further comments about the Duties section?

 Some of the elements are not well expressed and require review to make their intended meaning clear.
 This includes in terms of achieving a consistent use of additional phrases within individual duties to ensure a clear flow of information and a consistent use of examples in D2, D5 and D13.